I love to travel, and I love to evoke a sense of place in my novels.

-Either I go out into the world by setting foot outside my door, or I let the world come to me, primarily through books.
+Either I go out into the world by setting foot outside my door.
+Or I let the world come to me, primarily through books.
 This is how romance novels give me a sense of place.

-Right now I am far outside my front door, namely in Ulaan Baatar, Mongolia.
-At the same time I have Kristen Ashley’s Breathe on my tablet, and when I need relief from my Mongolian language studies, I let her story take me to Colorado.
+Right now I’m far outside my front door, namely in Ulan Batar, Mongolia.
+At the same time I have Kristen Ashley’s Breathe on my tablet.
+When I need relief from my Mongolian language studies, I let her story take me to Colorado.

 I began my romance career by writing medievals.
-I thought I’d always write medievals, but I soon realized I had said what I had to say about that time period.
-My Lord Roland (affiliate) depicts castle life.
-Catherine of York (affiliate) is about town life.
-Simon’s Lady (affiliate) focuses on court life.
-That was that.
+I thought I’d always write medievals.
+But I soon realized I had said what I had to say about that time period.
+My Lord Roland depicts castle life.
+Catherine of York is about town life.
+Simon’s Lady focuses on court life.
+And that was that.

-The more I traveled and the more I wrote, the more I decided I wanted to have it all in my stories: historical time periods, contemporary settings, and worldwide locations.
-So I created my time slip series.
-The slips in time involve reincarnation, so there are always two stories going in one story: one in the present and one 100 years in the past whose karmic effects are pressing on the present.
+The more I traveled and the more I wrote, the more I decided I wanted to have it all: historical time periods, contemporary settings, and worldwide locations.
+So I created my Time Slip series.
+The slips in time involve reincarnation, so there are always two stories going in one book.
+One story is in the present, and one is 100 years in the past, with the latter’s karmic effects pressing on the present.

-The stories furthermore feature three global locations, karmic pods of characters who appear in both time periods, and a science mystery.
+The stories furthermore feature three global locations, karmic pods of characters and a science mystery.

 I’ve lived in France, and I now spend summers in Romania, so I know Paris and Bucharest well.
-I used my imagination (and tons of research) to evoke Paris of the 1880s and Hong Kong of the 1990s of The Blue Hour and The Crimson Hour, respectively.
+I used my imagination (and tons of research) to evoke Paris of the 1880s and Hong Kong of the 1890s in The Blue Hour and The Crimson Hour, respectively.

 In The Emerald Hour, the science mystery turns around the existence of a fungus-resistant strain of rubber trees documented 100 years before.
 So naturally I had to (yup, had to) visit both gorgeous Kew Gardens in London and the spectacular Jardim Botânico in Rio during the writing of this story, since both settings were involved in the plot.